Do you pray the 15 Mysteries of the Rosary?

 It must have been such a disappointment to the Apostles, but we can see that it was necessary that Jesus leave before the Apostles understood that He was truly finished with His mission on earth.

 A picture Bible is a wonderful photo album covering the main stories about Jesus and helps the children remember the main truths of our Faith better.
-Show that this is both a Rosary Mystery and a holy day of obligation.
+Show that this is both a Rosary Mystery and a holy day of bond.
 See two Ascension Rosary coloring pictures here.

-"The Second Glorious Mystery, the Resurrection, for an increase in the supernatural virtue of Hope."
+"The Second Glorious Mystery, the Resurrection, for an Increase in the Supernatural Virtue of Hope."

-"The Third Glorious Mystery, the Resurrection, for an increase in the supernatural virtue of Charity."
+"The Third Glorious Mystery, the Resurrection, for an Increase in the Supernatural Virtue of Charity."